-For example, you could be in a new role with a new job description that is a "best estimate" of what the role entails.
+For example, you could be in a new role with a new job description that's a "best estimate" of what the role entails.
 Also, the role, the team, or the organization may be going through change, and the job description hasn't yet been updated.
-Or, if you are working for a small organization, the culture and understanding might be that everybody pitches in, whatever his or her official role or title.
+Or, if you're working for a small organization, the culture and understanding might be that everybody pitches in, whatever their official role or title.

 Also, be honest with yourself and examine whether it's your understanding of the job description that was inaccurate, rather than the job description itself.

-So, your position may not be ideal, but it needn't be a deal breaker.
-And, with the right approach, it might be something you can resolve with your manager.
+Whatever the reason, if you're in a job you didn't expect it can be incredibly frustrating and dispiriting – but it needn't be a deal-breaker.
+With the right approach, it might be something you can resolve with your manager.
 Let's look at how you can make the most of the situation, and even turn it to your advantage.